ChainSafe/forest/docs/docs/users/reference/cli.md

 Usage: forest-cli mpool <COMMAND>

 Commands:
-  pending  Get pending messages
-  nonce    Get the current nonce for an address stat     Print mempool stats help     Print this message or the help of the given subcommand(s)
+  pending    Get pending messages nonce      Get the current nonce for an address stat       Print mempool stats nonce-fix  Fill an on-chain nonce gap by pushing signed self-transfer messages help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help